Official Answers by Chaosium

 a) The enchant is non-specific to the characteristics.
 That is, I enchant a binding for 3 statistics and then it can be used for a ghost (INT, POW, CHA) or an elemental (STR, SIZ, POW)?

-Thus, if we defeat a Mallia shaman with a Binding Enchantment previously used for a Disease Spirit, can our High Healer use it to bind a Healing Spirit?
+b)If we defeat a Mallia shaman with a Binding Enchantment previously used for a Disease Spirit, can our High Healer use it to bind a Healing Spirit?
 We defeat a Seven Mothers priest with a Lune in a binding enchantment, can we bind an Umbroli in it or a Landscape Spirit?

-yes, unless unless it has specific user conditions attached to it (see page 251).
+Yes, unless unless it has specific user conditions attached to it (see page 251).
 I always add only friendly cults to it (my players usually do the same).
 Prevents magical proliferation in games.

 Also, I found another contradiction.
 From the quote above “as spirits always have CHA and POW”.
 Yet the Bestiary says that Disease Spirits and Healing Spirits only have POW, no CHA.
 So either they should also have CHA, or RQG RiG show modify Binding Enchantment to allow “a sacrifice of at least 1 point of POW” for Disease or Healing Spirit bindings.

-Disease Spirits and Healing Spirits are atypical.
+No contradiction, Disease Spirits and Healing Spirits are atypical.

 Can spirits bound to an item learn spells in RQG?